US Foods (USFD) Upgraded to Buy: Here's What You Should Know

 Earnings Estimate Revisions for US Foods

-This company is expected to earn $3.12 per share for the fiscal year ending December 2024, which represents a year-over-year change of 18.6%.
+This company is expected to earn $4.81 per share for the fiscal year ending December 2026, which represents no year-over-year change.

 Bottom Line